andrew/ultimate-awesome/README.md

 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
+- [awesome-autoresearch](https://github.com/wecoai/awesome-autoresearch) - Curated list of AutoResearch use cases with optimization traces and open source implementations.
 - [Awesome-LongTailed-Learning](https://github.com/YifanZhang07/Awesome-LongTailed-Learning) - A codebase and a curated list of awesome deep long-tailed learning (TPAMI 2023).
 - [awesome-privacy](https://github.com/KevinColemanInc/awesome-privacy) - 💡Limiting personal data leaks on the internet.
 - [Awesome-MCoT](https://github.com/yaotingwangofficial/Awesome-MCoT) - Multimodal Chain-of-Thought Reasoning: A Comprehensive Survey.